 Having routines helps students that struggle with verbal directions.
 They see familiar content and get started immediately thanks to the structure and routine.

 As an example in my classroom, I write three consonants on the board daily.
 Students log into a self-paced Nearpod lesson and use a Collaborate Board to list as many English words that begin with each letter sound.
-Older English language learners (ELLs) enjoy getting to “heart” or like their peers’ posts.
+Older ELLs enjoy getting to “heart” or like their peers’ posts.
 Early finishers complete review questions at the end.
 Using Nearpod to build this routine helps any newcomer feel comfortable and builds confidence.